western marsh marigold elkslip 350x303 The Great Elkslip Experiment Part I

 In addition to proximity to snow, shade versus sunlight, and other growing conditions, elevation can make a big difference as to what plants can be foraged when and where.
 In Best-Tasting Wild Plants of Colorado and the Rockies (1988), Cattail Bob Seebeck tells us, for example, that pennycress can be found from 4,000 to 10,000 feet, and that it flowers in May and June at lower altitudes but also in July at higher altitudes.

 I find pennycress at 11,000 feet, putting it outside of Cattail Bob’s range, quite possibly a symptom of climate change over the past 10+ years—but the point is that elevation is also a contributing factor as to in what growth stage you find your plants.
 Too bad Bob’s book is out of print.
-It’s excellent in that regard!
+It’s excellent for elevation-based foraging!

 Okay I Gotta Go Cook Now